$L^2$ estimates and vanishing theorems for holomorphic vector bundles equipped with singular Hermitian metrics: Introduction

 \section{Introduction}

 We investigate singular Hermitian metrics on vector bundles.
-Singlular Hermitian metrics on line bundles have a key role in complex geometry.
+Singular Hermitian metrics on line bundles have a key role in complex geometry.
 They make it possible that we apply complex analytic methods to complex algebraic geometry (cf. \cite{DemAna}).
 Singular Hermitian metrics on vector bundles were also introduced and investigated in many papers (for examples, \cite{BP}, \cite{deC}, \cite{HPS}, \cite{PT}, \cite{Rau1}, etc.).
-However it is known that curvature currents of singular Hermitian metrics on vector bundles are not always defined with measure coefficients \cite[Theorem 1.5]{Rau1}.
+However, it is known that curvature currents of singular Hermitian metrics on vector bundles are not always defined with measure coefficients \cite[Theorem 1.5]{Rau1}.
 As a result, a positivity of singular Hermitian metrics on vector bundles generally cannot be dealt with directly by using the curvature currents.
 Griffiths semi-positivity or semi-negativity of singular Hermitian metrics is defined without using the curvature currents (\cite{BP}, \cite{PT}, \cite{Rau1}, see Definition \ref{GrifPos}).
-Nevertheless a general definiton of Nakano positivity has not been formulated even though $L^2$ esitimates and vanishing theorems usually require an assumption that vector bundles are Nakano positive.
+Nevertheless, a general definition of Nakano positivity has not been formulated even though $L^2$ estimates and vanishing theorems usually require an assumption that vector bundles are Nakano positive.

-In this paper, we show various $L^2$ esitimates and vanishing theorems.
+In this paper, we show various $L^2$ estimates and vanishing theorems.
 To be precise, we have the following result.
 We let $X$ be an $n$-dimensional complex projective manifold, let $\omega $ be a K\"ahler form on $X$, let $dV_\omega=\frac{\omega^n}{n!}$ be the volume form determined by $\omega$, and let $E\to X$ be a holomorphic vector bundle of rank $r$ over $X$.
+For simplicity, unless otherwise stated, we fix the K\"ahler metric $\omega$ on the projective manifold $X$ as $\omega=\sqrt{-1}\Theta_{h_A}$ for some ample line bundle $(A, h_A)$ (since $\omega$ is only referenced to define strict Griffiths $\delta_\omega$-positivity on $X$, this does not alter the situation in any meaningful way).